Smart-Ace-Designs/Astro-MarsRover/README.md

 - Default _.vscode_ files to properly handle Tailwind CSS, recommended extensions, and default Prettier formatters
 - The `dev` script set to `"astro dev --open"`

-An optional [PowerShell function](https://github.com/Smart-Ace-Designs/SmartAceDesigns.AstroLiftoff) (standalone or as part of a PowerShell module) is available to deploy the above template and provide the following additional functionality:
-- Creates an additional empty folders: _assets_ and _components_
-- Blanks out the _README.md_ file
-- Runs the `prettier` CLI to provide an intial format of all project files
-- Initializes a _Git_ repository
-- Automatically navigates to the project folder and peforms an initial install
-- Runs `astro update` to update the core Astro packages to the latest versions and runs your preferred package manager (npm or bun) to update the other packages
-- Provides an option to launch the site and/or open the project folder with VS Code post deployment

 ## Deployment Methods
 ### bun
 ```sh